 How can I find out what to study for the test?

 The event guidelines contain a test plan, a list of resources and links to those resources to which you can refer.
 Since the test questions are taken directly from the listed resources, you will do fine if you follow this advice.

 Can't afford so many textbooks?
 One school made a very specific list of what books they needed, and then found the ordering information on the Event Resources section of the HOSA website.
 Those lists were sent home, and in 3 weeks, every single book on the list had been donated by parents who saw this as a simple way to make a big contribution.
 Does your school have a libary?
 Ask the librarian if they can order the resources for the library, so all students can have access to the resource.
 Did you also know that you can rent textbooks or purchase books by the chapter?
 Some publishers have this option.
 Also, F.A.
 Davis and Brady Books publishers offer a discounted price for HOSA members.
 Check out the Event Resources page on the National HOSA website.

 Are there practice tests available for any of the tests?

-There are no practice tests available for any of the HOSA events, with the exception of Medical Math.
+There are no practice tests available for any of the HOSA events.
 HOSA members who are successful on any HOSA test have spent hours and hours studying the recommended text resource AND have a sound general understanding of the concepts to be measured on the test.
 It helps to pay attention to the test plan in the guidelines so you will know where to focus your attention.
 HOSA has provided sample test questions in the guidelines to familiarize the competitor with the types of questions asked.